ttc24/Dungeon-Crawler/README.md

 Progress is automatically saved whenever you clear a floor.
 On the next launch you will be asked if you want to continue.

+## Save Files

+Saves and high scores are written as JSON under `~/.dungeon_crawler/saves/`.
+The main save file `savegame.json` records the current floor along with the player's stats, inventory, equipped weapon and companions.
+A separate `scores.json` file keeps the leaderboard.
+The directory is created automatically when the game starts.

 ## Objectives

 - Survive each floor and defeat the boss to descend.